Topic: Mining Stocks

 6. Invest in stocks with a broad base of operations: Even if the company has strong reserves, the best mining stocks with the least risk also have a diversified reserve base.
 That way they are not dependent on a single mine’s production or political stability in any one country.
 Mining companies can also increase their reserves by making acquisitions—with mineral prices down from their record highs, you may see an increase in mining company acquisitions at distressed prices.

-7. Look into steady production when investing in minerals: Some of the most highly promoted mining stocks, including gold mining stocks, are penny stocks which have yet to produce an ounce of gold or other minerals.
+7. Look for steady production when investing in minerals: Some of the most highly promoted mining stocks, including gold mining stocks, are penny stocks that have yet to produce an ounce of gold or other minerals.
 Many of these stocks must still add to their reserves, invest in mine-feasibility studies, and raise a lot of money before they go into production.
 The prospects for most of these penny-mine, or junior mining, properties, even though they may be in areas with production from existing mines nearby, are far from certain.

 8. Seek strong reserves, low production costs and mines that are already producing: Good mining stocks have a range of development projects, but their strong base of production cuts the risk of relying on new developments alone.
 That’s a key consideration for your portfolio management planning.